asset-group/U-Fuzz/README.md

 $ ./container.sh run release-5g

-If just wanna run the 5G simulator can use the following command
+Use the following command to just run 5G simulator
 $ sudo bin/lte_fuzzer --EnableSimulator=true

-if wanna run 5G fuzzing with real UE, please contact me before running the experiment then i can prepare the fuzzing setup for testing.
+if you want to run 5G fuzzing with real UE, please contact me before running the experiment then i can prepare the fuzzing setup for testing.

 ##Approach 2: